ubernostrum/webcolors/docs/conventions.rst

 Use of Unicode strings whenever possible is strongly preferred.
 To encourage this, all documentation for ``webcolors`` uses the ``u`` prefix for string literals.
-Use of the ``u`` prefix is required on Python 2 to mark a string literal as Unicode; on Pyhon 3.3 and later, use is permitted but not necessary (as all un-prefixed string literals on Python 3 are Unicode strings).
+Use of the ``u`` prefix is required on Python 2 to mark a string literal as Unicode; on Python 3.3 and later, use is permitted but not necessary (as all un-prefixed string literals on Python 3 are Unicode strings).